Particular/docs.particular.net/nservicebus/sagas/index.md

 The important part of a long-running process is its behavior.
 Just like regular message handlers, the behavior of a saga is implemented via the `IHandleMessages<M>` interface for the message types to be handled.

-## Starting and correlating sagas
+## Starting a saga

 Since a saga manages the state of a long-running process, under which conditions should a new saga be created?
-Sometimes it's the arrival of a given message type.
-In our previous example, let's say that a new saga should be started every time a message of type `StartOrder` message arrives `IAmStartedByMessages<StartOrder>`
+Since sagas in essence is a message driven state machine they are started by the arrival of one or more message types.
+In our previous example, let's say that a new saga should be started every time a message of type `StartOrder` message arrives you would declare that by adding `IAmStartedByMessages<StartOrder>` to your saga.

 Please note that `IHandleMessages<StartOrder>` is redundant since `IAmStartedByMessages<StartOrder>` already implies that.
-This interface tells NServiceBus that the saga not only handles `StartOrder`, but that when that type of message arrives, a new instance of this saga should be created to handle it.
+This interface tells NServiceBus that the saga not only handles `StartOrder`, but that when that type of message arrives, a new instance of this saga should be created to handle it if there isn't already an existing saga that correlates to the message.
+In essence the semantics of `IAmStartedByMessages` is "create a new instance if a existing one can't be found".

+NOTE: As of Version 6 NServiceBus will require each saga to have at least one message that is able to start it.

+## Correlating messages to a saga

-How to correlate a `CompleteOrder` message with the right saga that's already running?
+Correlation is needed in order to find existing saga instances based on data on the incoming message.
+In our example how do we correlate a `CompleteOrder` message with the right saga that's already running?
 Usually, there's some applicative ID in both types of messages that can correlate between them.
-You only need to store this in the saga data, and tell NServiceBus about the connection.
-This is done in the `ConfigureHowToFindSaga` in the above saga.
+To declare this you need to use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify to which saga property each message maps to.
+Note that NServiceBus will only allow you to correlate on a single saga property.
+Should you need to correlate on more than one property you need to use a custom saga finder mentioned below.

 {{NOTE:
 In Version 6 and higher NServiceBus will enforce that all correlated properties have a non default value when the saga instance is persisted.

 In Version 6 and higher NServiceBus will not allow you to change the value of correlated properties for existing instances.

-In Version 5 and below NServiceBus didn't enforce correlated properties to be read only for existing instances.

 Since version 5 it is possible to specify the mapping to the message using expressions if the correlation information is split between multiple fields.

+Version 5 and below allowed you to correlate on more than one saga property.
 }}

 <!-- import saga-find-by-expression -->

 Underneath the covers, when `CompleteOrder` arrives, NServiceBus asks the saga persistence infrastructure to find an object of the type `OrderSagaData` that has a property `OrderId` whose value is the same as the `OrderId` property of the message.
+If found the saga instance will be loaded a the `Handle` method for the `CompleteOrder` message will be invoked.
+Should the saga instance not be found and the message, like in this case, not be allowed to start a saga the [saga not found](/nservicebus/sagas/saga-not-found.md) handlers will be invoked.

 ### Auto correlation